 Jade Harmony Professional Review

-The Jade Harmony Professional is made with natural rubber sourced from rubber trees (non-synthetic).
-They won't disclose what else is in their mats other than to say there are no "PVCs, heavy metals or ozone depleting substances."
+The Jade Harmony Professional is made of natural rubber sourced from rubber trees (non-synthetic).
+They won't disclose what else is in their mats other than to say there are no "PVCs, heavy metals or ozone-depleting substances."
 They also state that all the mat's components are FDA approved "for use in rubber in continuous contact with food."
 Does this mean you can eat your mat?
 This mat is 74" long by 24" wide and 3/16" thick (4.72 mm).
-It weighs 4 lbs 9 oz and comes in Black, Midnight Blue, Olive, Purple, Slate Blue, Teal, Raspberry and Tibetan Orange, as well as three two-tone color options.
+It weighs 4 lbs 9 oz and comes in Black, Midnight Blue, Olive, Purple, Slate Blue, Teal, Raspberry, and Tibetan Orange, as well as three two-tone color options.

-The Jade Harmony Professional was tied for the best dry traction in this review with the Manduka eKO.
-(Note — these mats have similar floor sides but different practicing sides, though we found the traction to be equally excellent on both.)
-The practicing side on this mat has a slightly ridged surface that gave us perfect traction.
+The Jade Harmony Professional has the best dry traction in this review.
+It has a slightly ridged surface that it sticky and once you put your hands down and push they won't move.
 We stuck like glue during opposing poses, like Downward Facing Dog, and didn't experience any slipping or sliding of our hands.